Home >

 • Annual festival: Karthika Shukla Dashami to Poornima

-Brahma Kunda (East of Chakratirtha):
+2. Brahma Kunda: (East of Chakra Tirtha)

-Brahma Kunda.
+• Lord Brahma heard that Lord Vishnu is stationed in Ayodhya.
+He came there and performed its pilgrimage.
+Then he created a Kunda and worshipped Lord Vishnu.
+The Kunda became known as Brahma Kunda.
 The devas took bath in that Kunda and became pure.
 They asked about it to Lord Brahma in wonder.
 Lord Brahma narrated the glory of the Kunda to them.

 • Annual festival: Karthika Shukla Chaturdasi

-Papamochana Tirtha (River Sarayu) (East of Rinamochana Tirtha):
+4. Papamochana Tirtha: (East of Rinamochana Tirtha)

-Sahashradhara Tirtha (River Sarayu) (East of Papamochana Tirtha):
+5. Sahashradhara Tirtha: (East of Papamochana Tirtha)

-Lakshmana returning to his divine abode: When his time of departure came near, Sri Rama called Kala and discussed with him about his departure.
+• When his time of departure came near, Sri Rama called Kala and discussed with him about his departure.
 He resolved to punish anyone who saw their discussion.
 During that time sage Durvasa came and asked for food immediately.
 Lakshmana informed Sri Rama (for the fear of the curse of the sage).
-Sri Rama sent of Kala and fed sage Durvasa extending his hospitality.
+Sri Rama sent away Kala and fed sage Durvasa extending his hospitality.
 As a punishment he abandoned Lakshmana.
 Lakshmana went to the bank of river Sarayu and after taking bath, meditated on the consciousness.
 Adisesha appeared there piercing the ground in thousand places.
 Indra and devas also appeared there.
 Indra told Lakshmana about his divine nature and narrated the glory of the Tirtha.
-Since Adisesha pierced the ground in thousand places and lit it with the crest-jewel of his hood, the place became known as
+Since Adisesha pierced the ground in thousand places and lit it with the crest-jewel of his hood, the place became known as Sahashradhara Tirtha.
+Indra took Lakshmana to his divine abode.

 • Annual festival: Shravana Shukla Panchami